-As an essential service for vulnerable populations, support the local community recovery efforts for older adults, younger adults with disabilities and their caregivers to remain stable in their home or a community-based setting.
+As an essential service for vulnerable populations, there is a need for ALTC to support the local community recovery efforts for older adults, younger adults with disabilities and their caregivers to remain stable in their home or a community-based setting.

 As community recovery continues, new issues may arise.
-Stimulus funds need to remain flexible to meet the unknown future needs.
+Stimulus funds need to remain flexible to meet unknown future needs.
 Federal, State and County leaders need to allow funding to address unique client and special population gaps.

-Continue to support community recovery through information sharing, delivery of services, provide vaccine assistance, and expand community-based network with organizations to address food and economic insecurity as a result of COVID.
+Continue to support community recovery through information sharing, delivery of services, vaccine assistance, and expansion of community-based network with organizations to address food and economic insecurity as a result of COVID-19.